cloudlumanex/Building-a-Secure-Multi-Tier-Application-Using-Azure-Virtual-Network/README.md

 * **Resiliency**: Use Azure Load Balancer to distribute incoming traffic and ensure high availability.
 * **Management**: Implementation of Azure Bastion Host to securely manage Virtual Machines (VMs) within the network.

+# Architecture Overview
+The architecture consists of a Virtual Network (ShopEasy-VNet) segmented into three subnets: Web, Application, and Database.
+The Web Subnet contains a single VM and a VM Scale Set to handle web traffic.
+The Application and Database Subnets each contain a single VM for backend processing and data storage.
+A Load Balancer distributes traffic to the web tier, and a Bastion Host provides secure access to the VMs.
+Network Security Groups (NSGs) enforce security policies across the subnets.

 ## Project Tasks
 1. # Create a Resource Group.
    * I created a Resource Group named Cloudlearner to manage and maintain all the resources for this project.